Orick, California: Geography

 Orick is part of the California Coast Range, lying close to the Pacific Ocean along U.S. 101.
-It is bisected by Redwood Creek.
-It is about 15 mi south of the current northern border of Humboldt County and an equal distance north of the town of Trinidad.
+It is bisected by Redwood Creek and is approximately 15 mi south of the current northern border of Humboldt County and an equal distance north of the town of Trinidad.

 The Orick/Gold Bluff Beach district runs about 10 mi along the beach at Orick.
 Placer mining started in 1852 and continued until the 1880s during which time the district yielded more than $10 million value.
 Gold here is found in black sands at the beach and east of the beaches; its source may be sorted from materials brought down the Klamath River which arrives in the Pacific twenty miles north of Orick.

-Redwood Creek Flood Control Project- Humboldt County
+Redwood Creek Flood Control Project – Humboldt County

 Floods in 1950, 1953, 1955 and 1964 resulted in channel enlargement, excavation and the construction of earthen levees along each side of the lower 3.4 mi Redwood Creek (Humboldt County) by the U.S. Army Corps of Engineers during 1966 to 1968 to protect the community of Orick.
 An error was made within the construction.
 Fault was admitted shortly after the completion.
 Observation shows this design flaw invades the Redwood Creek estuary.
 This unwarranted annexation causes extreme damage to the ecosystem.
-The estuary sits at the western end of the flawed levee system known as the Redwood Creek Flood Control Project- Humboldt County (RCFCP- Humboldt County).The system is maintained by Humboldt County which determined that a general investigation is needed by USACE to consider reworking the system to a more natural condition while retaining flood control benefits.
+The estuary sits at the western end of the flawed levee system known as the Redwood Creek Flood Control Project – Humboldt County (RCFCP – Humboldt County).The system is maintained by Humboldt County which determined that a general investigation is needed by USACE to consider reworking the system to a more natural condition while retaining flood control benefits.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Orick has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
-Being situated a couple of miles inland surrounded by hills, Orick has somewhat milder summer days than expected for areas on the North Coast with on average 0.7 days above 32 C and average September highs of 21 C. Although never more severe than -8 C; there are on average 38 air frosts per season.
+Being situated a couple of miles inland surrounded by hills, Orick has somewhat milder summer days than expected for areas on the North Coast with on average 0.7 days above 32 C and average September highs of 21 C. Although never more severe than -8 C; there are, on average, 38 air frosts per season.
 There is on average 67.3 in of precipitation in a year, making it a very wet mediterranean climate.